mcgillij/mcgillij.dev/content/git-sign-with-ssh.rst

 Arguments for / against signing
 -------------------------------

 Some people believe that there's plausible deniability that goes along with not signing commits, but at the end of the day it's up-to you.
-I choose to sign my commits when I can.
+I choose to sign my commits when I can either with GPG or SSH keys.

 Anyways let me know what you think, is signing good / bad, do you have an opinion on this?